Realization of Temporally Connected Graphs Based on Degree Sequences: Linear-Time Algorithm for Realizing TC (Multi)graphs

-Recall that during the construction of the TC-realizable graph~$G$, we always stored which edges belong to which of the two spanning trees $T_1$ and $T_2$, allowing us to extract both in linear time.
+Recall that during the construction of the TC-realizable graph~$G$, we always stored which edges belong to which of the two spanning trees $T_1$ and $T_2$, allowing us to extract both trees in linear time.
 By construction, the trees are edge-disjoint, share exactly one edge $e$, or share exactly two edges, in which case $G$ contains a central cycle $C$.
-In the latter two cases, we also outputted $e$ or $C$.
+In the latter two cases, the output was $e$ or $C$.

 We now describe how to efficiently label the edges of~$G$ using the extracted trees~$T_1$ and~$T_2$, the potential edge $e$, and the potential central cycle~$C$.
 The labeling procedures are based on the classical approach by Baker~and~Shostak~\cite{baker_gossips_1972}, which we show can be executed in linear time, given~$T_1$, $T_2$, $e$ and~$C$.
 For the sake of completeness, we recall these procedures.